-Nicholas Everitt Park occupies a prominent position on the south shore of the Broad.
+Nicholas Everitt Park occupies a prominent position on the south-eastern corner of the Broad.
 It was presented to the Borough of Lowestoft in 1929 by Howard Hollingsworth and named in memory of his friend Nicholas Everitt, a previous owner (see Appendix 4).
 The development of Broad House and its grounds into a public park took place in the 20th century; the Lowestoft Journal records that £13,000 was spent on the park in 1938, a considerable sum in those days.
-Broad House is now The Lowestoft Museum, but was used by the Bowls Club until 1984 when a new pavilion was built.
-The leisure complex including the swimming pool (now disused), Yacht Station, sailing club buildings, and extensive moorings are all mid to late 20th century constructions.
+Broad House is now Lowestoft Museum, but was used by the Bowls Club until 1984 when a new pavilion was built.
+The swimming pool (now disused), Yacht Station, sailing club buildings, and extensive moorings are all mid to late 20^{th} century constructions.